Safeguarding training is important

 HEBA provides named certificates of attendance to those who attend training.
 These are sent to your church contact after the training.

 |Hereford Baptist Church||Saturday||27th April||3||10:00 - 15:30|

 |Cannon Street Memorial||Saturday||11th May||3||10:00 - 15:30|

 If your church wishes to host a safeguarding training event in 2019, please contact Sonia at the HEBA office: email@example.com

 Other dates will be added to this page as they become available.

-Please book places using this little form as helps enormously with the administration.
+Please book places using this booking form as it helps enormously with the administration.

-We are now asking that payment be made with bookings as we experienced a significant number of ‘no shows’ during 2017, which was frustrating when we also had waiting lists of people wanting to attend sessions.
-Payment can be made by BACS or by cheque (made payable to HEBA); please contact email@example.com for details.
+We need payment be made with bookings as we experienced a significant number of ‘no shows’ during 2017, which was frustrating when we also had waiting lists of people wanting to attend sessions.
+See the form for more information.

 Ministers and other workers recognised/accredited by the Baptist Union of Great Britain – no charge (HEBA will cover their training cost).